Definition of Real GDP

 |Qty||Price/unit||Qty||Price/unit||At current price||At constant Price|

-Nominal GDP is referred to as GDP at Current Market price.
+Nominal GDP is referred to as GDP at the Current Market price.

 Current Price: It means the prices of goods and services currently prevailing in the market.

-Increase in the value of a Gross domestic product as compared to the value of Previous year represent economic development.
+An increase in the value of a Gross domestic product as compared to the value of the Previous year represents economic development.
 But it should be noted whether the increase in the value of a Gross domestic product is due to an increase in the number of goods and services produced or an increase in the prices.
 If the increase is due to the increased production, it represents a real increase.

 Let’s understand the calculation of GDP with the help of an example.